Lego Indiana Jones 2: The Adventure Continues

 Lego Indiana Jones 2: The Adventure Continues is a 2009 action-adventure video game developed by Traveller's Tales and published by LucasArts.
 Based on the Indiana Jones franchise, it is the sequel to the 2008 video game Lego Indiana Jones: The Original Adventures.
 It was released for the Wii, Xbox 360, PlayStation 3, and Microsoft Windows; Feral Interactive published a version for Mac OS X in 2011.
-TT Fusion developed handheld versions for the Nintendo DS and PlayStation Portable.
+TT Fusion developed a handheld version for the Nintendo DS and PlayStation Portable that, although released under the same name, is different in gameplay and amount of content.

-The game allows players to play through the first four Indiana Jones films (albeit with different scenes chosen for adaptation) including Indiana Jones and the Kingdom of the Crystal Skull, which was not included in the previous game.
+The game allows players to play through the first four Indiana Jones films (albeit with different scenes chosen for adaptation than the original) including Indiana Jones and the Kingdom of the Crystal Skull, which was not included in the previous game.
 Lego Indiana Jones 2 gameplay differs in many different areas from the original.
-It has multiple open world hub worlds where levels are placed, changes character abilities, and implements an offline level creator and 'adventure creator', both of which can be used to create new experiences using previously seen content.
-The handheld version on the Nintendo DS and PlayStation Portable, although released under the same name, is different from the version available elsewhere, with varied gameplay and less content overall.
+It has multiple open world hub worlds where levels are placed, changes character abilities, and implements an offline level creator and "adventure creator", both of which can be used to create new experiences using previously seen content.

-The game, although a commercial success, received mixed reviews from critics who commended the level design and level creator features, while panning it for its "confusing" hub worlds and lack of online play at launch.
-It is generally seen as inferior to the original game.
+Although the game was a commercial success, it received mixed reviews from critics, who commended the level design and level creator features, but panned it for its "confusing" hub worlds and lack of online play at launch, generally believing it to be inferior to its predecessor.